 Jack Byron — Managing Director & Broker

-Jack is suprstructur's founder and CEO.
+Jack is suprstructur's founder and is a broker in California Colorado and New York.
 His eye for design and love of architecture were cemented early on by working for architects and designers such as Sir Norman Foster, Philippe Starck and Dame Zaha Hadid.
 After working for acclaimed British design practice SPINK, Jack founded California English in 2011, a real estate development company in Los Angeles and San Francisco.
+He is also architecture advisor and broker for property technology start up Fabric.

 Educated at University College London, Jack holds a Bachelor of Laws degree and a Master’s in Urban Planning and Architectural History.

 Nate Cole — Managing Partner

 Nate manages suprstructur's Los Angeles office.
 Nate came to California by way of Madison, Wisconsin and has nearly 20 years of experience working with architecturally significant real estate.
 He specializes in the representation of buyers and sellers of unique and historic homes.

 Nate is dedicated to the appreciation and preservation of great architecture and design.
 A former professional snowboarder, Nate currently lives in one of the first homes that Edward Killingsworth built, a simple 1953 post and beam modernist home.

 Charlie Barraclough — Marketing Director